borgmatic-collective/borgmatic/README.md

 ### Hooks

 If you find yourself performing prepraration tasks before your backup runs, or cleanup work afterwards, borgmatic hooks may be of interest.
-They're simply shell commands that borgmatic executes for you at various points, and they're configured in the `hooks` section of your configuration file.
+Hooks are shell commands that borgmatic executes for you at various points, and they're configured in the `hooks` section of your configuration file.